 IVERA Object USER will be used in IVERA 4.0 to define the users that can use the IVERA interface.
 (Both interfaces IVERA-TLC and IVERA-APP)

-The first user (USER/#0) is always an administrator.
-An administrator has special rights in the IVERA protocol..
+An administrator has special rights in the IVERA protocol.
 Only an administrator can change the username and user group.
 The password can be changed by an administrator or the user itself.
+There may be more than one administrator user in the list of users.

+Special notes about the first user, USER/#0:

+USER/#0 is always an administrator.

+The user group of USER/#0 cannot be changed

+USER/#0 may never be removed from the list of users

+Any admin user may change the username and/or password of USER/#0

 Reading this object will result in username and user group.